Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Introduction

 The proposed methodology features an additive split of the displacement field into coarse and fine scale parts, based on the VMM\@.
 The coarse scale basis functions are computed directly by extending standard finite element shape functions on the boundary of local subdomains into the interior of the respective subdomains.
-Local approximation spaces for the fine scale part are constructed by exploiting possible fine scale solutions for a representative coarse grid element (RCE) using the concept of oversampling first introduced in the context of the MsFEM~\cite{HW1997}.
+Local approximation spaces for the fine scale part are constructed by exploiting possible fine scale solutions for a coarse grid element using the concept of oversampling first introduced in the context of the MsFEM~\cite{HW1997}.
 To this end, a so-called transfer eigenvalue problem~\cite{BabuskaLipton2011,SmetanaPatera2016} (or oversampling problem) yielding local reduced spaces which are optimal in the sense of Kolmogorov is solved and the associated transfer operator is approximated by random sampling~\cite{BS2018}.
-In addition, algorithm 1 of~\cite{BS2018} is modified to inform the boundary conditions of the oversampling problem by the solution of a reduced global problem.
+The novelty consists in the use of a \textit{multivariate normal} distribution with non-zero mean given by the solution of a reduced global problem, and a covariance matrix with squared exponential kernel to sample the random boundary conditions.
+To this end, algorithm 1 of~\cite{BS2018} is modified to inform the boundary conditions of the oversampling problem by the solution of a reduced global problem, incorporating the macroscopic displacement state of the structure of interest into the training data.
 Note that a similar approach to build local reduced spaces using interface basis functions (Lagrangian or Fourier bases) as boundary conditions was proposed in Iapichino~et~al.~\cite{IapichinoQuarteroniRozza2016}.
 The difference is that Iapichino~et~al.\ prescribed these interface basis functions on the boundary of the subdomain of interest directly.
-In our approach, the (macroscopic) displacement state of the global structure of interest is prescribed on the boundary of the oversampling domain using coarse finite element shape functions, making it more suitable for the construction of reduced spaces tailored to the solution of the partial differential equation~(PDE) in that area of the domain.
-Moreover, we further restrict the fine scale solutions obtained from the oversampling problem to the edges of the target subdomain and by means of POD, construct a reduced fine scale edge basis.
-Then, the fine scale edge basis functions are again extended into the interior of the subdomain.
+In our approach, the macroscopic displacement state of the global structure of interest is prescribed on the boundary of the oversampling domain, making it more suitable for the construction of reduced spaces tailored to the solution of the partial differential equation~(PDE) in that area of the domain.
+Moreover, we further restrict the fine scale solutions obtained from the oversampling problem to the edges of the target subdomain and construct a reduced fine scale edge basis, separately for each edge in the partition of the global domain.
+Then, the fine scale edge basis functions are again extended into the interior of the respective subdomains.
 We note that such a procedure to construct a conforming, localized reduced order approximation is outlined in a more general form in the review by Buhr~et~al.~\cite{BuhrEtAlInBook2020}.
 Finally, the fine scale subdomain basis functions are problem-dependent local functions which are continuous on subdomain boundaries and thus yield a conforming approximation.
 This decomposition of the fine scale part in its respective edge parts is favorable since the resulting discrete equation system of the (global) ROM preserves the sparsity pattern and computational complexity of standard finite element methods.